home-assistant/developers.home-assistant/docs/documenting/standards.md

 - Configuration variables must document the requirement status (`false` or `true`).
 - Configuration variables must document the default value, if any.
 - Configuration variables must document the accepted value types (see [Configuration variables details](documenting/create-page.md#configuration)).
-  - For configuration variables that accept multiple types, separate the types with a comma (i.e. `string, integer`).
+  - For configuration variables that accept multiple types, separate the types with a comma (for example `string, integer`).

 #### Example Configuration Variables Block